Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Discussion Open Questions

+To address our second research question, we conducted an analysis of the distribution of personalization techniques featured in the papers reviewed.
+We categorized both group-specific and user-specific models under the umbrella of "data grouping" methods.
+This classification is based on the commonality that both approaches involve training affective computing models focused on either individual targets or manually defined clusters.

+In our analysis, considering that some studies may employ multiple techniques from those we proposed, we accounted for each instance of a method as a separate count in our statistical analysis.
+However, for other aspects like yearly distribution, deep learning (DL) or machine learning (ML) analysis, each paper was counted only once, irrespective of the number of methods used within it.

+Figure \ref{fig:techniques_all} illustrates that the data-grouping method, which combines User-specific and Group-specific approaches, is the most commonly used technique, accounting for 33.3\% of the methods in our survey followed by fine-tuning utilized in 26.3\% of the studies.
+In contrast, feature augmentation is the least adopted method within our taxonomy, representing only 5.3\% of the techniques in the surveyed papers.

 Data-grouping and fine-tuning approaches are common in the literature because they can be easily adjusted and customized for different datasets.
 They do not require the general dataset $D_G$ to be strictly representative of the target dataset $D_t$.
 Instead, they manually adjust the data or model for the target of interest.
 This resolves the problem of dissimilarity between $D_G$ and $D_t$.
-This also explains why these two methods are widely adapted, as both can achieve satisfying results with fewer constraints on the underlying distributions of the dataset, and the gap can be filled by human efforts.
+Both techniques can achieve satisfying results with fewer constraints on the underlying distributions of the dataset, and the gap can be filled easily by human efforts.

-Lastly, weighting-based approaches are less widely exploited, although they are the most intuitive and simple.
-One limitation is that they impose higher standards for the similarity between the general dataset and the target dataset, as dissimilarity may result in a poor-quality augmented dataset and affect the performance of the model.
-However, weighting-based approaches remain an interesting avenue for exploration in the context of personalized computing in HMI.
+Weighting-based approaches are also widely used due to their intuitiveness and simplicity.
+When there is similarity between the general dataset and target dataset, or among different target datasets, weighting enables efficient reuse of pre-trained models and samples while minimizing labeling costs.
+However, copying models or samples requires extra storage and computing resources.
+This drawback helps explain why, despite their intuitiveness, weighting-based approaches have not achieved the highest popularity.
+Their resource demands counterbalancing their conceptual simplicity.

+Multitask learning has gained some popularity too.
+When sufficient target-specific data is available, training models on a federated basis can help uncover relationships between individuals.
+Existing works using multitask learning for personalization of affective computing tasks \cite{jaques2016multi,taylor2017personalized,caruana1993multitask,saeed2018model} utilized hard parameter sharing.
+This approach shares parameters between tasks by implementing joint hidden layers for all tasks while maintaining task-specific output layers.
+However, we have not seen works adapting soft parameter sharing for personalized affective computing.
+Soft parameter sharing allows each task to have its own parameters. enables parameter sharing via regularization rather than complete parameter equality.
+This might be a potential direction for future explorations.